aptech/docs/docs/mlmt/index.rst

    * - Active parameters
      - Control which parameters are active (to be estimated) and which should be fixed to their start value.
    * - Gradient Method
-     - Either compute an analytical gradient, or have Maxlikmt compute a numerical gradient using the forward, central, or backwards difference method.
+     - Either compute an analytical gradient, or have **maxlikmt** compute a numerical gradient using the forward, central, or backwards difference method.
    * - Hessian Method
-     - Either compute an analytical Hessian, or have Maxlikmt compute a numerical Hessian using the forward, central, or backwards difference method.
+     - Either compute an analytical Hessian, or have **maxlikmt** compute a numerical Hessian using the forward, central, or backwards difference method.
    * - Gradient check
      - Compares the analytical gradient computed by the user-supplied function with the numerical gradient to check the analytical gradient for correctness.
    * - Random seed